 This is always a fun photo to take after the wedding.
 The trick is getting the couple timed correctly to walk across the street without other pedestrians.
 For this photo I got down low to get an angled shot and tilted the camera just a bit.
-I sharpened the City Hall sign in the background for effect!
+I sharpened the San Francisco City Hall sign in the background for effect!
 Also, the fact that this photo is presented in black and white gives it more of a documentary feel.
 One of the slightly humorous things that often occurs is cars getting in our photo.
 Sometimes over eager drivers creep into the photo before the married couple clears the city hall cross walk.
-Wedding photographers face unique challenges especially when it comes to San Francisco marriages.
+San Francisco city hall wedding photographers face unique challenges especially when it comes to marriages at this historic building.

 The above photo was taken in my very first year of San Francisco city hall wedding photography.
 This was before they had a crosswalk light to protect pedestrians.
 So what I mentioned in this post at the time was true.
 Cars would often cross the pedestrian area almost immediately after the bride and groom walked by.
 This is no longer the case because now they have to wait for the light.
 Much safer and long over due after some pretty bad accidents.
 For many years, we felt like we were taking our lives in our hands crossing this street.
 As a nice bit of nostalgia, I have added a few more photos from this wedding below.
 This was one of first weddings every photographed at San Francisco City Hall.
 I thought at the time that I knew everything there is to know about shooting weddings here.
 I was wrong!
 Over the years I have learned lighting tricks and new locations.
 In some cases, we use the same location, but our angle is different or lighting more dramatic.
 We definitely try to mix up our wedding photography coverage these days.
 Part of the fun, is learning some of the new angles and techniques.